d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 # Build a dynamic navigation based on route configuration using Vue3 and Vue Router

-Recently I asked myself while working on a [Vue](https://vuejs.org/) app: Isn’t the main navigation menu somewhat related to the configuration of the routes and it’s routing tree?
-Can't it build dynamically from the router configuration?
+Recently while working on [Vue](https://vuejs.org/) app, I asked myself: Isn’t the main navigation menu somehow related to the configuration of the routes and routing tree?
+Can't it be built dynamically from the router configuration?

-This question in my mind I started to work on a very simple but representative example of how to achieve this goal by enriching the route configuration using the `meta` option.
+With this question in my mind, I started to work on a very simple but representative example of how to achieve this by enriching the route configuration using the `meta` option.

-The following example allows you to easily wrap big parts of your app into a module that is self contained and only exposes a bit of route configuration that can be imported and included in the main router configuration.
+The following example allows you to easily wrap big parts of your app into a module that is self contained and only exposes a bit of route configuration which can be imported and included in the main router configuration.

 The app has a simple navigation component that extracts all available routes provided by the [Vue Router](https://router.vuejs.org/).
-This routes have all the information needed by a navigation item to build a menu point and define the routing target.
+These routes have all the information needed by a navigation item to build a menu point and define the routing target.

 The following picture shows an high level overview of the architecture.